John Allen (engineer): Education

 265kA, the highest in any laboratory at the time.
-He also gained a Master of Arts (1964) at the University of Cambridge, and Master of Arts (1965) and Doctor of Science (1975) at the University of Oxford.
+He also gained a Master of Arts degree (1964) at the University of Cambridge, and Master of Arts (1965) and Doctor of Science (1975) degrees at the University of Oxford.

 Career

 During 1952–1958, Allen was a science officer and then senior science officer at the Atomic Energy Research Establishment (AERE, Harwell).
-From 1958–1964, he was a consultant and the Brazilian National Nuclear Energy Commission (CNEN) Laboratory and a professor at the University of Rome in Italy.
+From 1958 to 1964, he was a consultant at the Brazilian National Nuclear Energy Commission (CNEN) Laboratory and a professor at the University of Rome in Italy.
 During 1964–1965, he was an assistant director of research at the University of Cambridge at the invitation of the engineer W. R. Hawthorne.
-He spent the major portion of his career as a Fellow of University College, Oxford during 1965–1996 (31 years).
+He spent the major portion of his career as a Fellow of University College, Oxford, from 1965 to 1996.
 He was a Reader (1990–1996) and then Emeritus Professor of Engineering Science from 1996 in the Department of Engineering Science at Oxford, when he became an Emeritus Fellow of University College.
 In 1991, he was editor of the book Gas Discharge Physics with the theoretical physicist Yuri Raizer.
-He has also been a Visiting Professor in Physics at Imperial College London.
+He had also been a Visiting Professor in Physics at Imperial College London.

 Fellowships and awards

-Allen is a Fellow of the Institute of Physics (IoP), the former Institution of Electrical Engineers (IEE, now part of the Institution of Engineering and Technology), and the American Physical Society (APS).
-He is also a member of the Institute of Electrical and Electronics Engineers (IEEE) Nuclear and Plasma Society.
+Allen was a Fellow of the Institute of Physics (IoP), the former Institution of Electrical Engineers (IEE, now part of the Institution of Engineering and Technology), and the American Physical Society (APS).
+He was also a member of the Institute of Electrical and Electronics Engineers (IEEE) Nuclear and Plasma Society.
 In 2013, a special issue of the Journal of Physics D: Applied Physics was produced in honour of his 75th birthday.
 In 1998, Allen was awarded the IEE Achievement Medal for Science, Education and Technology.
 He was also awarded the Distinguished Scientist Award by the International Topical Conference on Plasma Science.

+Death

+Allen died on 19 August 2026, aged 97.